-Long-story short: if you’re involved in a car pile up in Colorado, you’re probably going to need a Colorado accident attorney to help you wade through all of the resulting legal and financial issues that you face.
+Long-story short: if you’re involved in a car pile-up in Colorado, you’re probably going to need a Denver car accident lawyer to help you wade through all of the resulting legal and financial issues that you face.
 However, here are a few tips to remember if you ever face this difficult situation.

 What Should I Do if I’m in a Car Pile Up?

 The first thing you should do if you’re in a car pile up is to contact your insurance company right away.
 Why?
 Because if you have collision insurance, they will begin the process of repairing your car.
 If you don’t call right away, imagine all the people who will be ahead of you in the process, especially in something as big as a 20 car pile up.
 In a multi-car accident, there is a very high likelihood that many of the drivers have the same insurance carriers.
 They also may try to go to the same body shop that you would like to use.